ljnelson/jpa-maven-plugin/README.md

 If you use this from IntelliJ, you need to add a Maven goal `mvn package` to the "before launch" section of your run configuration.

+## TODO
+- two or more persistance units

 ## Quick Start

 ## Compile and install the plugin